ringcentral/ringcentral-faq/docs/voice_webrtc.md

 # Voice - WebRTC FAQ

+## General

+### Is WebRTC traffic encrypted?

+Yes.
+All WebRTC communication using RingCentral is encrypted in transit.

 ### Does WebRTC include Call Control API support?

 Yes.
 With WebRTC you can take control of the call with the following capabilities: initiate call, accept incoming call, adding callees via DTMF, hold / unhold, mute / unmute, park, flip, transfer, forward calls, start / stop recording and barge/whisper.
 These are documented in the [`ringcentral-web-phone` WebRTC SDK](https://github.com/ringcentral/ringcentral-web-phone).